Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 To qualify for a Paragard lawsuit, the individual must have:

 Many women chose the Paragard IUD as a birth control method, believing it would be both safe and effective.
-However, numerous Paragard users have experienced severe complications, including uterine wall injuries, pelvic inflammatory disease, and ectopic pregnancies.
-A qualified attorney is essential for the following reasons:
+However, numerous Paragard users have reported complications from the Paragard IUD, including infertility, chronic pelvic pain, organ perforation, infections, uterine wall injuries, pelvic inflammatory disease, and ectopic pregnancies.
+A qualified mass tort attorney is essential for the following reasons:

 New Paragard IUD lawsuits are still being filed nationwide, and your attorney can handle everything from gathering medical records to explaining how to file a Paragard IUD claim.